-Our proposed new generative model (iGAN) aims to estimate the reliability of saliency prediction with uncertainty maps.
-As there exists no proper evaluation metrics for uncertainty map quality estimation, we mainly visualized the uncertainty maps of each generative model.
-Our future work includes three main parts.
-Firstly, we will apply the produced uncertainty map (see Fig.~\ref{fig:visualization_reliable_sod_methods} and Fig.~\ref{fig:viaulization_weakly_supervised_reliable}) to the saliency generator for effective hard negative mining.
-In this way, the uncertainty map can not only explain model predictions, but also servers as important prior for effective model learning.
-Secondly, uncertainty map quality estimation methods are needed to quantitatively analyse the quality of uncertainty maps.
-Lastly, we have several hyper-parameters within the inference model, and we observe that our model performance can be influenced by them.
-We aim to further investigate model performance \wrt those hyper-parameters.
+Our proposed generative model aims to estimate the reliability of saliency prediction with uncertainty maps, which also show superiority in achieving robust models (see Table~\ref{tab:model_analysis_attack_defense} and Fig.~\ref{fig:adversarial_attack_analysis}) and well calibrated models (see Table~\ref{tab:mc_dropout_analysis}).
+Our future work includes two main parts.
+Firstly, we will apply the produced uncertainty map (see Fig.~\ref{fig:visualization_reliable_sod_methods} ) to the saliency generator for effective hard negative mining.
+In this way, the uncertainty map can not only explain model predictions but also serve as an important prior for effective model learning.
+Secondly, we have several hyper-parameters within the inference model, and we observe that our model performance can be influenced by them.
+We plan to further investigate model performance \wrt those hyper-parameters.